-Haworthias are relatively easy to root with proper care especially during the early stage.
-A mild weather over the next ~3 weeks after rooting is essential.
-A too high or too low temperature reduces plant activities.
-This not only slows down rooting but also lowers the resistance to pathogen infections which may cause rot.
+Haworthias are relatively easy to root comparing to other succulents.
+It is important to have mild weather over the next ~3 weeks after starting rooting.
+A too high or too low temperature reduces activities of plants.
+This slows down rooting and reduces the resistance to pathogen infection, leadding to rot.